contentauth/c2patool/README.md

 If the manifest definition file has `private_key` and `sign_cert` fields, then the tool signs the manifest using the private key and certificate they specify, respectively.
 Otherwise, the tool uses the built-in test certificate and key, which is suitable ONLY for development and testing.
 You can also specify the private key and certificate using environment variables; for more information, see [Creating and using an X.509 certificate](x_509.md).

-**WARNING**: Do not access a private key directly this way in production.
-Doing so is not secure because it exposes these sensitive files to potential attackers.
-Instead use a hardware security module (HSM) and optionally a Key Management Service (KMS) to access them; for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).
+**WARNING**: Accessing the private key and signing certificate directly like this is fine during development, but doing so in production may be insecure.
+Instead use a Key Management Service (KMS) or a hardware security module (HSM) to access the certificate and key; for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).

 #### Specifying a parent file